rmzetti/hover-exec/README.md

 - "go":"go run \"%f.go\"",
 - "buddvs":"buddvs \"%f.txt\" " // *buddvs* is a local scripting language

-Any of these can be changed to suit the system in use using vscode `settings`.
+Any of these can be changed to suit the system in use using vscode `settings` under the `hover-exec` extension.

 There is also a set of strings called `swappers` which enable moving the output of a line so that it appears *in-line*, within the codeblock itself.
 Check the  [READMORE](READMORE.md).